MarekGodlo/smart-door-lock-rfid-pin/README.md

 # Smart door lock with RFID and PIN
 A simple project for creating a basic lock system using an RFID card scanner and a PIN keypad.
 This project was created for fun and educational purposes only. **NOT INTENDED FOR COMMERCIAL USE**.

-## Features
+# Features
-- improve project structure
+- Improved project structure
-  - add class and helper files
+    - Added classes and helper files
-  - add more functions
+    - Added more helper functions
-- Enhance users experience (UX)
+- Ehnanced users experience (UX)

 ## Used electronic compoments
 - Arduino UNO